 In a review of medical literature conducted by Wolff, et al., 59 cases of stroke believed to be related to cannabis use were documented; 83% of these cases were ischemic stroke.
 The average age of the 59 individuals was 33 years, and men outnumbered women by almost five to one.

-Studies have not proven a link
+Studies have not proven an independent link

 According to Wolff’s review, chronic users were more likely than occasional users to have experienced ischemic stroke.
 In many of the cases reported, stroke occurred during or within 30 minutes of cannabis consumption.
 A temporal association between cannabis consumption and IS was the main basis for suggesting a relationship.